John-Akech/SSDFLOODSENSEFLOODPREDICTION/README.md

 ## Contributing

 Contributions are welcome!

-1. Fork the repository.
+1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`).
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`).
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request.
+5. Open a Pull Request

 ---